frandreoli/optimization_atoms_metalens/README.md

 # References

 <a id="Andreoli2023b">[1]</a>
-Andreoli F, High AA, Chang DE,
+Andreoli F, Mann CR, High AA, Chang DE,
-*Metalens formed by structured, sub-wavelength atomic arrays*, paper in preparation (2023)
+*Metalens formed by structured arrays of atomic emitters*, paper in preparation (2024)